 Not intending to waste any more time, we took the keys off him and entered the lift up to the 14th floor.
 It was quite a slow journey up, it gave some time for my thoughts to wander about imagining if a ghost would stand before us when the doors opened.
 Of course, imaginations remained as imaginations.
 Quiet and cold, we walked out of the lift and towards our room.
 What a surprise, the door had padlocks on top of the keyhole, strange.
 Wayne inserted the keys, it took him awhile with a bit of a struggle.
 In the midst of the struggle out of no where…..

 ….I suddenly heard a girl howl.
 A howl like a wolf.
 A howl like you have always heard in scary movies.
 It wasn’t like someone getting raped yelling for help.
 It was what one can call the ideal howling of a female ghost.
 The howling lasted 5 seconds long and I swear I was NOT hallucinating.
 At this point, because the way this story is framed sounded much alike scary movies, some of you may be laughing hard thinking “this poor little girl is delusional” or “she must be too tired or it must be the sound of wind coming through”.
 Well I can assure you, it’s neither of those.
 When someone is put in a pin drop silent and “dangerous” situation, they naturally have a heightened sense of awareness and alert.
 To me, the sound was crystal clear.
 However, I couldn’t recognise where it came from so I looked around and everywhere, wondering where’s the source of the noise.
 It was so weird, didn’t seem to come from above or below.
 All apartments are tightly shut and enclosed with no opening to outdoors for wind to come through.
 It was like a surround sound which went like “Aaaaaaaaaa…….” with a long echo following.
-As soon as it stopped, I turned around and asked the rest, “Guys.. *with a pause* Did you hear what I just heard?”
+As soon as it stopped, I turned around and asked the rest, “Guys..
+Did you hear what I just heard?”

 All three of them nodded..
 Right away, I felt as though my legs were crippling.

 Ok, that was bout it.
-Thank God that was it!
+Thank God that was it.

-So have you got a story too with Genting Highlands?
+Have you got a story too with Genting Highlands?